cocos/cocos-docs/en/getting-started/install.md

   ```

   Then submit the resulting installation logs ( `exe_log.txt` and `msi_log.txt`) to the development team for help.
 If the installation logs cannot be obtained by using the above command, you can also obtain the installation log by create a shortcut for the installer, and fill the shortcut with the command line argument in the `target` attribute.

-- If the "Access Denied" popup appears during the installation process, or the installation fails.
-Please make sure that the operating system is an official Microsoft genuine.

 ### Mac installation instructions